Corporate Social Responsibility

 Our chosen charities

-Skyway – SkyWay was established in 2002 and for the benefit of disadvantages and vulnerable young people aged 8 – 25 years living in deprived inner-London neighbourhoods.
+Skyway – SkyWay was established in 2002 and for the benefit of disadvantaged and vulnerable young people aged 8 – 25 years living in deprived inner-London neighbourhoods.
 Their objective is to provide support to their users to enable the achievement of personal goals, realise their potential and contribute positively to their community.

 St George’s Crypt – St George’s Crypt is a Leeds-based charity that works with the homeless, the vulnerable and those suffering from addiction.
 The Crypt runs a range of health and well-being activities, a drug and alcohol recovery project and independent supported flats working with those who are dependent on alcohol on a reduction programme.